mhassan2/splunk-n-box/README.md

 Configure docker for maximum CPU and Memory usage.
 The number of containers you can create is heavily dependant on the resources you allocate.

 ```
-Click on Docker Icon -> Preference -> General -> slide everthing all the way to the right
+Click on Docker Icon(desktop) -> Preferences -> General -> slide everthing all the way to the right
 ```

-##Configuration and setup:
+##Configuration and Setup:

 You may need to adjust the script to match your network space.
 Or you can simply use the defaults if your routed network is 192.168.1.0/24.
 In my lab, the docker-host is 192.168.1.100 it’s also where I ran my dnsmasq (DNS caching server).
 If you prefer not to use dnsmasq; then just use actual container IPs in your browser.
 The first container you create will start at 192.168.1.101 and last one will end at 192.168.1.200 (OSX version network usse this space 10.0.0.0/24 ).
 If you wish to setup your docker-host with permanent IP aliases see this link http://askubuntu.com/questions/585468/how-do-i-add-an-additional-ip-address-to-an-interface-in-ubuntu-14